Nearly 85% of surveyed adults said they get their news online from a smartphone, computer or tablet, according to Pew Research.

 How Much Is a Digital Subscription to USA TODAY?

-- Digital All Access is the cheapest subscription option and includes advertisements.
-This subscription level starts at $1 a month for six months.
-After that, subscriptions cost $9.99 per month.
+• Digital All Access is the cheapest subscription option and includes advertisements.
+This subscription level is free for the first month.
+After that, subscriptions cost $4.99 per month.

-- Print Delivery + Digital All Access costs $9.99 per month for the first three months and then increases to $29 per month.
+• Print Delivery + Digital All Access offers the same Digital All Access subscription, while also including a print delivery of USA Today to your address.
+This plan costs $9.99 per month for the first three months and then increases to $34 per month.

 Every USA Today subscription price includes access to USA Today’s online content and several other features, according to the USA Today’s subscription page: